| :: Home > Session Chair

 When you get to your meeting, check the "program changes board" near the Symposium Registration Desk to see if any change has been made to the session you are chairing; for example, if any abstract has been withdrawn.

 - Arrive Early

-If possible, arrive at the meeting room about 15 minutes prior to the start of the session and familiarize yourself with the controls for lights, microphones, A-V equipment and the timer.
+If possible, arrive at the meeting room about 15 minutes prior to the beginning of the session and familiarize yourself with the controls for lights, microphones, A-V equipment and the timer.
 If you encounter problems, immediately alert the Symposium staff at the Registration Desk or Information Booth, and/or an A-V technician.

 During Your Session